Omar27522/LabelMakerV3/welcome_window/DOCS/CODEBASE_MAP.md

 1. User clicks "User" or "Create Label" button in welcome_window.py
 2. `create_label_action()` in welcome_window.py calls `create_label_frame()` from create_label_frame.py
 3. User enters tracking number and presses Enter:
+   - If JDL Automation is enabled, the tracking number is processed with JDL Global IWMS
    - Tracking number is copied to clipboard
    - Focus moves to SKU field
 4. User enters SKU and clicks "Print Label"